So you did it again. You ignored all the warnings to wear gloves when cutting peppers, and now you have hot pepper hands. You’re not alone.

 Though I am an advocate for wearing nitrile gloves and eye protection, I often slice jalapenos without gloves when I’m in a hurry.
 It doesn’t take much spicy pepper juice to get your hands burning from peppers.
 Regrets.

-So, this one is for us morons.
-We’ll never learn to be proactive, but we can at least try to stop the burn.
-Use our methods to get some quick relief, and to help prevent this in the future.
+So, this one is for all of us who will never learn to be proactive.
+But, we can at least learn how to get rid of hot pepper burn on the hands.
+Use our methods to get some quick relief from hot pepper hands, and to help prevent this in the future.

 Hands Burning From Jalapenos – Why It Happens

-The reason hot pepper burn happens is the chemical compound known as capsaicin.
-This chemical is found in all spicy peppers, and it is the ingredient responsible for their fiery flavor.
-However, it’s effects can be felt on any tissue, including
+The reason hot pepper burn happens is due to the chemical compound known as capsaicin.
+This chemical is found in all spicy peppers, and it is the ingredient responsible for their addictive, fiery flavor.
+However, its effects can be felt on any tissue, including

-When you get a spicy chili burn on your skin, it can last for hours and hours.
+When you get a spicy chili burn on your skin, it can last for hours and hours, even days if it is strong enough.
 This is because the mouth typically flushes itself out with saliva and digestive enzymes.
 This does not occur on the skin, meaning that you will have to treat a hot pepper burn on the skin differently.